Selected and Translated by Ikram Hawramani

 Narrated in the collections of Ahmad, Abu Ya`la and Abu Nu`aim.

 Refers to voluntarily chosen burdens like eating small portions of food, or not eating particular foods, and doing other deeds done by the famous ascetics.
 Ibn al-Jawzi is speaking against the behavior of certain misguided ascetics who acted as if engaging in lawful pleasures was something to criticize and look down on.
-While such people are free to choose to carry certain burdens, they do not have the right to criticize people for engaging in pleasures the Prophet, peace be upon him, engaged in.
+While such people are free to choose to carry certain burdens, they do not have the right to criticize people for engaging in pleasures the Prophet, , engaged in.

 Having their hearts attached to another person and glorifying them instead of being attached to God and the afterlife.

 One who is content with their current level of spirituality and who does not constantly work to seek knowledge and to increase their rank in God’s view.

 The obsessive type of love that causes one to ignore their religious duties and break religious and cultural boundaries.
 It literally means “that which is given preference (over all other things).”